Elixir Studios

+History

-Elixir Studios was a British video game developer.
-The company was founded in 1998 by Demis Hassabis, formerly a prominent figure at Lionhead Studios.
-At its height, it employed around sixty people, and was based in London.
+The company was founded on 7 July 1998 by Demis Hassabis, formerly a prominent figure at Lionhead Studios.
+After failing to secure venture capital at acceptable terms, Hassabis had pitched his startup to 15 different publishers at E3 1998 in Atlanta, eventually signing a three-game deal with Eidos Interactive.
+At its height, Elixir had employed around sixty people and was based in London.
 It aimed to be an independent developer, creating its own intellectual properties rather than licensing established ones.
+The studio promoted a research-led approach to game design, with a particular focus on artificial intelligence and emergent gameplay systems.

-The company's first game, Republic: The Revolution, was released in 2003, and a second game, Evil Genius, was released in 2004.
+The company’s first game, Republic: The Revolution, was released in 2003, following a lengthy development cycle of over five years.
+The game attempted to simulate a functioning society with thousands of individual citizens and complex AI systems.
+Though it received mixed reviews due to performance issues and steep learning curves, it was noted for its ambitious scope.

+A second game, Evil Genius, was released in 2004.
+In contrast to the political seriousness of its predecessor, Evil Genius adopted a humorous tone and presented players with the opportunity to become an over-the-top villain in a stylized 1960s spy-fi world.
+The game was generally well-received for its innovative concept, art direction, and base-building mechanics, and it developed a cult following over time.

 In 2005, however, the company announced that it would be closing.
 This followed the cancellation of development on a major project due to its "perceived high-risk", which had been underway for two years.
 The company, citing "the current risk averse publishing climate", concluded that its goal of exploring new territory was not possible.
-In a press release, Hassabis said: "It seems that today's games industry no longer has room for small independent developers wanting to work on innovative and original ideas. ...
-[T]his was the sole purpose of setting up Elixir and something we could never compromise on."
+In a press release, Hassabis said: "It seems that today's games industry no longer has room for small independent developers wanting to work on innovative and original ideas. [...]
+This was the sole purpose of setting up Elixir and something we could never compromise on."
 Elixir stated that it had sufficient resources to pay redundancy packages to its staff and ensure that the company was wound down in an orderly manner.

-Rebellion Developments bought Elixir's intellectual property in March 2006, including Evil Genius.
+Following the closure, Rebellion Developments bought Elixir's intellectual property in March 2006, including Evil Genius.

+After Elixir's closure, Hassabis went on to co-found DeepMind Technologies in 2010, an artificial intelligence company acquired by Google in 2014.
+He later attributed many of the lessons in running a high-risk, innovation-driven team to his experience at Elixir Studios.

 Games

+Elixir Studios developed two major titles during its operation, both falling within the strategy genre.
+The studio also worked on several additional projects that were ultimately cancelled.